Fall is a great time for sleep but there are a few tips to avoid some common pitfalls if you want to enjoy a truly restorative sleep.

 If stress still is keeping you awake, try progressive muscle relaxation.
 Work through your body from the tip of your toes to the top of your head, tensing each of your muscles as tightly as you can and then relaxing them completely.

-3. Eat your way to a better sleep with the help of snooze food
+3. Eat your way to a better sleep

 As the climate gets colder we have less fresh vegetables to choose from and we can become tempted to eat heavier foods.
 For a high quality sleep we should give our metabolism a break during the night however.
 We can do this by avoiding foods that are difficult to digest like for example food rich in fat or proteins such as deep fried foods and red meat.
 Keep these treats for lunch instead of dinner.